evan-erdos/evan-erdos.github.io/_posts/2017-03-29-Escaping-Reality.md

     * everything should be at least 0.5m from the Player's face

 * VR Dev Law #3: Substance Abuse is Fine®
-    * Physically Based Rendering / Shading (PBR) is clutch AF in VR
+    * Physically Based Rendering / Shading (PBR) is clutch in VR
     * PBR approximates real, physical materials that have surface details
     * without them it's impossible to gage if an object is spinning / far away
     * flat shading can *take a bracing shot at the moon* for all I care